nirvana43p/GettingAndCleaningDataProyect/README.md

 4.- Appropriately labels the data set with descriptive variable names.

-5.- From the data set in step 4, creates a second, indepe
+5.- From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ==================================================================================

 Notes:
 ==================================================================================

 - I took the fourth task firstly.
 Therefore, I set the column names of training and test data firstly.

 ==================================================================================